KyrBabenko/currency_converter/README.md

 # Currency Converter
-The application shows how the conversion logic can be implemented according to the principles of clean architecture and TDD.
+The application shows how the conversion logic can be implemented according to the principles of clean architecture.